CAPZ Releases

 Release Support

 The two most recent minor releases of CAPZ will be supported with bug fixes.
-Since minor releases arrive every two months, each minor release receives fixes for four months.
+Assuming minor releases arrive every two months on average, each minor release will receive fixes for four months.

 For example, let’s assume CAPZ v1.4.2 is the current release, and v1.3.2 is the latest in the previous minor release line.
 When v1.5.0 is released, it becomes the current release. v1.4.2 becomes the previous release line and remains supported.
 And v1.3.2 reaches end-of-life and no longer receives support through bug fixes.